MWATelescope/mwalib/README.md

     This struct contains only information on the metafits file and gpubox files associated with an observation.
-During creation, a number of checks are performed on the MWA data to ensure consistency.
+During creation, a number of checks are performed on the MWA data (metadata and gpubox files) to ensure consistency.
     Once created, the observation is primed for reading data.

 - Read raw data